Japan residency

 • Phenomenology drawing using response drawing to accidental marks and water ‘squiggles’.
 These drawings provided examples of pareidolia which formed part of the exhibition conversation.

-During this residency, I attended a one-day calligraphy workshop with the design and calligraphy artist, Chifumi Niimi, in Kyoto.
-I also conducted a children’s workshop with a group of children with special needs from the local Ikisan primary school.
+This exhibition formed part of my thesis describing the development of drawing activities using response drawing to engage non-drawers.
+It also demonstrated the value of the ‘drawing trail’ to evaluate thinking processes.
+I also conducted a workshop with a group of children with special needs from the local Ikisan primary school.
 The other artists and myself were taken to a 300-year-old family paper making factory in the foothills of Fukuoka to observe a papermaking process.
-To conclude my residency, I visited the Contemporary Art Island of Naoshima to view the installation and images of Shinro Ohtaki and Yayoi Kusama who have influenced the aesthetic of contemporary graphic design.
+To conclude my residency, I visited the Contemporary Art Island of Naoshima to view the installation and images of Shinro Ohtaki and Yayoi Kusama who have influenced the aesthetic of my work.